All-In Programs & Funding FAQs

-A: Sorry - while we can’t fund FCC data filings, we have posted helpful resources for data collection on the website, and the FCC is making the baseline data available to data filers.
+A: Unfortunately we can’t fund FCC data filings, but we have posted helpful resources for data collection on the website, and the FCC is making the baseline data available to data filers.
 The data filling is very similar to the last two annual required data filing requests made by ConnectMaine.
 Where broadband service is offered, data filings help to protect the provider’s investments; where broadband service isn’t offered, data filings will help ensure Maine receives all available federal funds.
 We appreciate that this can be onerous for the small businesses looking to provide connectivity, especially as it is such an important part of determining how much public funding is needed to bridge the digital divide.

 Q: How do you differentiate between resident and seasonal populations?